TILDE, Melbourne’s trans and gender diverse film festival starts tonight

-Kicking off with an opening night screening tonight (Thursday, 28 November) and running all weekend, TILDE, Melbourne’s trans and gender diverse film festival is taking place at the Footscray Community Arts Centre.
+Kicking off tonight (Thursday, 28 November) and running tomorrow and all weekend, TILDE, Melbourne’s trans and gender diverse film festival is taking place at the Footscray Community Arts Centre.

 One of a handful of trans and gender diverse (TGD) film festivals in the world, TILDE showcases and supports the work of TGD filmmakers and artists, and works that have TGD content, for TGD people, allies, and the wider community.